grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### They realize there's something wrong)

 But Captain Percy's intuition was plaguing her again.
-"Something isn't right."
+"Something isn't fucking right."
 She said aloud to no one in particular.

 She could again feel something was wrong with her boat.

 There was no single instrument that reported anything amiss.
 But then no single instrument on a submarine described the total status of the boat.
-All the instruments had to be taken together, internalized, and combined with what one felt the boat doing.
-Percy would typically be holding the depth in her head, while taking in the dive plane angle, the speed, and the overall feeling of the boat.
+All the instruments had to be taken together, internalized, and combined with what one physically felt the boat doing.
+Percy would typically be holding the depth in her head, while taking also taking into account the dive plane angle, the speed, and the overall feeling of the boat.
 Normally this happened instinctively.
 She processed it all automatically, and she could just _know_ what her boat was doing from a quick glance at this wall of dials combined with what her senses told her and dead reckoning from the accelerations she had experienced.

 This feeling of internalizing what her boat was doing --- something she did  continually, to the point where it felt like the boat was part of her body --- was not working right now.